-You’re probably here because you’re considering a trip to Dubai and, like me, one of the first things you googled was is Dubai safe?
+You’re probably here because you’re considering a trip to Dubai and, like me, re a bit worried about whether it is safe to visit.
+So, you hit the internet…

 And then you were possibly confronted with horror stories of tourists being locked up for eternity because of what seems like a minor infraction – breaking of rules that aren’t serious rules back home (swearing…holding hands).
 It’s enough to make you cancel your plans before you’ve even made them.